· All applicants must be physically able to perform the work of the trade.

 Each applicant’s transcripts and any other submitted documentation is evaluated and reviewed by the JATC Committee before the interview.
 During the interview, the Committee will consider the above along with reliability, interest, attitude, judgment, cooperation and other personal traits.

 Following the interview, each committee member scores the applicant from 0-100 based upon the interview and the information submitted during the application process.
-The average of the committee members scores becomes the applicants “interview score” and is entered onto the “ranking list”.
+The average of the committee members' scores becomes the applicants “interview score” and is entered onto the “ranking list”.
 This score remains active on the ranking list for a period of two years.
-Back to top.

 Ranking List